ehmicky/log-process-errors/docs/API.md

 - use `[]` to prevent any `process.exit(1)`.
 Recommended if your process is long-running and does not automatically restart on exit.

-`process.exit(1)` will only be fired after successfully logging the event.
+`process.exit(1)` will only be fired after successfully logging the process error.

 ```js
 logProcessErrors({ exitOn: ['uncaughtException', 'unhandledRejection'] })